YSel84/linker_proto_back/README.md

 ## Stack
-GitHub should tell you. :)
 Planned : frontend ReactNative (with Expo).
 BackEnd (to be seen) : should be node.js?

 ## Versions